Airport Minimum Connection Times: What Are They, Can They Be Relied On?

 Minimum connection time Phoenix Airport

 Often people are of the belief that if you’re just a few minutes late, the airline will hold the plane for you.
 While that will happen sometimes, it’s the exception rather than the norm.
-At least at American, gate agents are incentivized to get the door closed early, rather than to ensure that as many passengers as possible are onboard.
+Generally speaking, gate agents are more incentivized by getting the plane out on-time, rather than ensuring that as many passengers as possible are onboard.

 My approach to airport minimum connection times